mrmacsi/Customer-Order-API/README.md

 # Customer-Order-API

 The Api writed with this options.
-Transactions
-Triggers
+Transactions,
+Triggers,
-Store Procedures
+Store Procedures,
-Views
+Views,
-Try Catch
+Try Catch,
+T-SQL